ferretbreeder/arma-3-server-mod-util/README.md

 - Simple GUI to keep users from having to use the command line if they are not comfortable with that
 - Requires minimal intervention on the part of the user aside from specifying the two directories and a list of mods
   - I'm not sure if I want the folder paths to be specified via GUI or in the mod list itself.

+## Current limitations
+The one glaring issue I see right now is that all of the file paths used in this program are Windows-style file paths, meaning that copying from a from Linux system to another does not work.
+This is not an issue in my environment because I play on a Windows PC and copy mod files to my Linux server mounted via SMB, but it is something that I will need to address in the future.

 ## Contribution guidlines
 I am still such a novice programmer, so I welcome basically any interaction with this project that could help me learn.